bclarkx2/backupd/README.md

 `./backupd config_file`

+To test, you will need to edit the .config file.
+The provided `sample.config` is an example config file.
+Just replace the filepaths with paths that you want on your system.

-If you want `backupd` to start automatically on system boot:
+Note: this following section has not been fully implemented If you want `backupd` to start automatically on system boot:
 1. Copy the `backupd` executable to `/usr/local/bin`
 2. Copy the `backupd_startup` script to `/etc/init.d/backupd_startup`